Data forensics

 What is data forensics and why do testing organizations need to know?

-With the move to computer-based and online testing, data forensics is a relevant topic for testing organizations.
+With the move to computer-based and online testing, digital forensic tools are critical for testing organizations and their test security.
 In response to these developments, test security has become even more important.
 And many of the test security risks which may be amplified by online testing are now addressed by innovative security measures – including data forensics.

 On this page you will learn: